China search engine Baidu's revenue jumps 36 percent on advertising

-Baidu Inc, China's biggest Internet search company, reported a 36 percent rise in quarterly revenue as more advertising money flowed into the company's core search engine business.
+Baidu Inc (BIDU.O), China's biggest Internet search company, reported a 36 percent rise in quarterly revenue as more advertising money flowed into the company's core search engine business.

 Shares of the company, sometimes referred to as China's Google, rose about 7 percent to $180.21 after-hours on Thursday.